toya-opensource/rfcs/rfcs/0015-ckb-cryptoeconomics/0015-ckb-cryptoeconomics.md

 ## 5. Decentralization and the Need for Bounded State

 Like other long term store of value systems, a Store of Assets platform has to be neutral and free of risks of censorship and confiscation.
 These are the properties that made gold the world's favorite the store of value for thousands of years.
-For open, permission-less blockchain networks, censorship resistance comes down to having the broadest consensus scope with a low barrier for consensus and full node participation.
+For open, 、 blockchain networks, censorship resistance comes down to having the broadest consensus scope with a low barrier for consensus and full node participation.
 Compared to payment networks, running a full node for a smart contract system is more resource intensive.
 Therefore a Store of Assets platform must take measures to protect the operating cost of full nodes to keep the network sufficiently decentralized.

 Both Bitcoin and Ethereum throttle transaction throughput to ensure participation is not limited to only "super computers" - Bitcoin throttles on bandwidth and Ethereum throttles on computation.
 However, they haven't taken effective measures to contain the ever growing global state necessary for consensus participation and independent transaction validation.
 This is especially a centralization force for high throughput smart contract platforms, where the global state grows even faster.